sameena1415/dimagi-qa/Features/CaseSearchOnSplitScreen/README.md

 ## Case Search Test Script

-Case Search allows mobile workers to search for cases across locations / owners as well as claim those cases.
-Specific search fields can be configured per application.
+This feature flag adds a sidebar to the case search screen so the user does not need to navigate away to refine the case search results.

-This script contains conatins [it's regression tests.](https://docs.google.com/spreadsheets/d/13vUbmbMqtFWwjvmvuST66p3X5u6sLNnBrLWQICx_iaQ/edit#gid=2133071371)
+This script contains conatins [these regression tests.](https://docs.google.com/spreadsheets/d/13vUbmbMqtFWwjvmvuST66p3X5u6sLNnBrLWQICx_iaQ/edit#gid=1894003725)

 ## Executing Scripts